Loujain Al-Hathloul wins Vaclav Havel Human Rights Prize | DW | 19.04.2021

 She has been threatened for her work on several occasions.

-The Himalayan "Kung Fu Nuns" of the Drukpa Order of Buddhism nominated for their heroic work — from curbing human trafficking, to fighting for gender equality, to mobilizing for disaster relief.
+The Himalayan "Kung Fu Nuns" of the Drukpa Order of Buddhism were nominated for their work — from curbing human trafficking, to fighting for gender equality, to mobilizing for disaster relief.

-The more-than five hundred Kung Fu Nuns, many of whom are teenagers, sparked an inspirational movement in the Himalayas when they took up martial arts to empower themselves to become stronger community leaders.
+The more than 500 Kung Fu Nuns, many of whom are teenagers, sparked an inspirational movement in the Himalayas when they took up martial arts to empower themselves to become stronger community leaders.

 "We are so thankful for this acknowledgement.
 Sometimes older people will tell us we should just stay in the temple and read, or stay in the kitchen.
 So being a finalist for this award makes us feel very encouraged," nun Jigme Konchok Lhamo told Kashmir Images.